Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 - *Variants*
   Click the drop-down list to select the display settings for variants.
 The following settings are available:
-  - **List all products**: All products and their variants are displayed in the product list.
+  - **All products**: All products and their variants are displayed in the product list.
-  - **Hide child products**: No variants are displayed in the product list.
+  - **Hide variants**: No variants are displayed in the product list.
   For detailed information, see [Select a variant view](/PIM/Operation/04_ManageView.md#select-a-variant-view).